 - Can I receive my stimulus payment on a prepaid debit card?

 The government might mail you your Economic Impact Payment on a prepaid Visa debit card issued by MetaBank starting the week of May 18, 2020.
 Watch this video for information about the card you might receive and how to activate it.

 On March 17, 2020, Federal Reserve Consumer Help temporarily began processing only complaints received electronically.
 To ensure your complaint is handled timely, please submit it using our online consumer complaint form.
 If you need assistance completing the online form, please contact Federal Reserve Consumer Help at 1-888-851-1920.

-If you submitted a complaint in writing before March 20, 2020 and have not received a response, please contact us regarding the complaint status and to discuss filing alternatives.
+If you submitted a complaint in writing and have not received a response, please contact us regarding the complaint status and to discuss filing alternatives.

 What action is the Federal Reserve taking to help the economy during the COVID-19 pandemic?

 The Federal Reserve has taken a number steps to bolster the economy during the COVID-19 pandemic.
 Find out what the Federal Reserve is doing and why, or visit the Board of Governors of the Federal Reserve System’s Coronavirus Disease 2019 page for more information on specific actions taken.

 How are banks helping customers affected by COVID-19?